-The Issuer is not aware of any potential conflicts of interest between the duties to the Issuer of the members of the Board of Directors detailed above and their private interests or other duties.
+The Issuer is not aware of any potential conflicts of interest between the duties to the Issuer of the members of the Board of Directors and the Executive Committee detailed above and their private interests or other duties.

 1.3.
 Financial information